Archdiocese of Potenza-Muro Lucano-Marsico Nuovo

-The Archdiocese of Potenza-Muro Lucano-Marsico Nuovo (Archidioecesis Potentina-Murana-Marsicensis) is a Latin diocese of the Catholic Church in Basilicata, southern Italy, created in 1986.
-In that year the Diocese of Muro Lucano was united into the Archdiocese of Potenza e Marsico Nuovo, which had been elevated to an archdiocese in 1973, and made a metropolitan see in 1976.
-The historical Diocese of Potenza was united with the Diocese of Marsico Nuovo in 1818.
+The Archdiocese of Potenza-Muro Lucano-Marsico Nuovo (Archidioecesis Potentina-Murana-Marsicensis) is a Latin diocese of the Catholic Church in Basilicata, southern Italy.

+The current archdiocese is the result of two mergers.
+The historical Diocese of Potenza was united with the Diocese of Marsico Nuovo in 1818 to form the Archdiocese of Potenza e Marsico Nuovo, which was elevated to an archdiocese in 1973 and made a metropolitan see in 1976.
+In 1986, the Diocese of Muro Lucano was merged into it to form the current archdiocese.

-The Ecclesiastical Province of Potenza (Basilicata) is composed of Potenza and five suffragan dioceses: the Archdiocese of Acerenza, the Archdiocese of Matera-Irsina, the Diocese of Melfi-Rapolla-Venosa, the Diocese of Tricarico, and the Diocese of Tursi-Lagonegro.
+The Ecclesiastical Province of Potenza (Basilicata) is composed of Potenza and its five suffragan dioceses: the Archdiocese of Acerenza, the Archdiocese of Matera-Irsina, the Diocese of Melfi-Rapolla-Venosa, the Diocese of Tricarico, and the Diocese of Tursi-Lagonegro.